248.AI

 Brand Direction

-Direction Explored
+Directions Explored

 Before committing, I sketched three possible visual languages the brand could inhabit — each a different answer to "what does intelligent minimalism feel like?"